eadamsatx/seat-dealer/README.md

 # seat-dealer
 Automate the sending of invites and management of RSVPs for seat-limited social events like dinner parties.

+## Project Status
+Having started with the idea of building ci/cd skills, the deployment baseline is largely in place:
+- `terraform` is configured to store state with gcp as a back end.
+It sets up cloudsql and a user.
+- `github actions` is configured to lint and test python and to deploy to GCP Cloud Functions.

+The `test/test_api_story_happy_path.py` describes much of the existing functionality, which is incomplete.
+Currently:
+- DB models are established for User, Contact, Event, and Invitation
+- Endpoints are established for invites (which successfully send SMS messages) events, and login

+On the UI,
+- Login works with Google OAuth2.
+It posts the auth code to the `/login` endpoint on the seat-dealer server which exchanges it for an id token and sets up a session
+- A session api key is stored in localStorage
+- Most other UI elements are not yet built out

 ## How to host an event
 Login to the web UI, add contacts, schedule the event, and ask the seat-dealer to start dealing.
 Invitations will be sent out a few at a time until seats are filled with "YES" and "PROBABLY" responses.
 Those responding "MAYBE" will be notified that they are not guaranteed a seat.
 The web UI will update showing invitations sent, the method of delivery and responses received.